Table of Contents

-- Access to Minor Cannabinoids - We haven’t even scratched the surface when it comes to understanding minor cannabinoids and the ECS, primarily due to the accessibility and cost to test minor cannabinoids.
+- Access to Minor Cannabinoids – We haven’t even scratched the surface when it comes to understanding minor cannabinoids and the ECS, primarily due to the accessibility and cost of testing minor cannabinoids.
 Biosynthesis could remove the financial obstacles which have previously hindered the research of these tiny, yet promising, molecules.

 Leading Biosynthesis Companies